How Much Does an Injection Mold Cost

 #2 Mid-Volume Injection Molding Production

-Mid-volume injection molding is used to produce - parts.
+Mid-volume injection molding is utilized to produce 5,000-10,000 parts.
 This scale typically demands pre-hardened steel or aluminum molds.

-This level usually goes for injection mold and molding process outsourcing.
-Below is an estimated cost breakdown for a production volume of 5,000 to 10,000 units using thermoplastic materials like polypropylene:
+This level generally favors outsourcing injection mold and molding processes.
+Below is an estimated breakdown of costs for production volumes of 5,000 to 10,000 units using thermoplastic materials like polypropylene:

 • Cost of Raw Material per Part: $0.5

-This volume is suitable for the products that need a balance of cost efficiency and volume, and is the best for the larger batches of standardized products.
+This volume is appropriate for products needing a balance of cost efficiency and volume, thus suitable for larger batches of standardized products.

 #3 High-Volume Injection Molding Production

-The high volume of the process of injection molding is characterized by the production of hundreds of thousands to millions of parts, and it is accomplished in durable steel molds due to their long life.
+The high volume of injection molding entails the production of hundreds of thousands to millions of parts, conducted in durable steel molds due to their longevity.

-This level of production uses advanced machines, which cost extra at first but drop the cost per Part significantly due to economies of scale.
+This production level employs advanced machines, which have higher initial costs but significantly reduce the cost per part due to economies of scale.

-This, therefore, makes high-volume production more economical for large numbers of units of a product, providing significant savings per Part.
-Here&#;s a breakdown of estimated costs for producing 100,000 to 300,000 units using ABS plastic:
+This makes high-volume production more economical for large batches, yielding substantial savings per part.
+Here’s a breakdown for producing 100,000 to 300,000 units using ABS plastic:

 • Number of Parts: Between 100,000 to 300,000.